Articles and book chapters

 In this paper I explore the correlates of Russia’s aggressive international policy and demonstrate that rising oil revenues increase the aggressiveness of presidential foreign-policy rhetoric.
 Using content analysis and machine-learning techniques, I generate a measure of aggressive discourse as the share of anti-Western sentences in Russian presidential speeches delivered between 2000 and 2016.
 These are analyzed using OLS regression with lagged dependent variables.
 I conclude that the aggressiveness of foreign-policy rhetoric in Russian presidential speeches positively correlates to oil prices.
 I also find no support for alternative explanations linking hawkish foreign policy to NATO expansion or domestic legitimacy concerns.

-- “Religious Affiliation and Individual Economic and Political Attitudes in Ukraine,” Culture Matters in Russia—and Everywhere: Backdrop for the Russia-Ukraine Conflict, Lexington Books, London, 2015.
+- “Religious Affiliation and Individual Economic and Political Attitudes in Ukraine” Culture Matters in Russia—and Everywhere: Backdrop for the Russia-Ukraine Conflict, London: Lexington Books, 2015, 145-162.

 This book pulls together experts in the fields of economics and Russian culture, all participants in the Samuel P. Huntington Memorial Symposium on Culture, Cultural Change and Economic Development, a follow-up to the 1999 Cultural Values and Human Progress Symposium at Harvard University.
 As the sequel to the 2001 volume Culture Matters, it discusses modernization, economic, and political reforms in Russia and asserts that these reforms can happen through the reframing of cultural values, attitudes, and institutions.
 My chapter presents the results of a comparative analysis of political and economic perceptions of religious groups in Ukraine on the World Values Survey data.
 I find that Catholics show significantly higher levels of positive attitudes toward democracy, less respect of authority, and more actively support work values and competition as compared to Eastern Orthodox respondents.

-- “Tectonic Changes in the World Economy: Let the Cultural Factor Speak (BRICs study),” X-th International Academic Conference on Economic and Social Development Proceedings, Publishing House of SU HSE, Moscow, 2009 (in Russian).
-Coauthored with Yevgeny Yasin.
+- “Tectonic Changes in the World Economy: Let the Cultural Factor Speak (BRICs study),” (with Yevgeny Yasin), X-th International Academic Conference on Economic and Social Development Proceedings, Moscow: Publishing House of SU HSE, 2009 (in Russian).

 Work in Progress